Academic Advisor – A professional, who assists students in understanding degree program requirements for long- and short-term academic planning.

 Non-Matriculated – An enrollment standing in which a student is taking college courses without declaring a degree program, with no intent to earn a degree at this college.

-Ocean Cruiser – An online portal containing OCC information such as campus life, academic information, and WebAdvisor.
+Ocean Connect– An online portal containing OCC information such as campus life, academic information, and WebAdvisor.
 When logged into a student can access their student email account and WebAdvisor account.

 Off Campus Locations – Convenient locations around the county where some OCC course sections are taught.